pvdabeel/mytesla/README.md

-# MyTesla - OS X Menubar plugin
+# MyTesla - MacOS Menubar plugin

-Displays information regarding your Tesla vehicle in the Mac OS X menubar.
+Displays information regarding your Tesla vehicle in the Mac OS menubar.
 Allows you to remotely control your Tesla vehicle as well.

 ![Imgur](https://i.imgur.com/5xMhwXM.jpg)